AFLplusplus/LibAFL/fuzzers/baby_fuzzer_multi/README.md

-# Baby fuzzer
+# Baby fuzzer multi

-This is a minimalistic example about how to create a libafl based fuzzer.
+This is a minimalistic example about how to create a libafl based fuzzer for targets with multipart inputs.

 It runs on a single core until a crash occurs and then exits.